bonfus/undi/docs/index.rst

 * UNDI assumes that the spin polarization is along :math:`z` and that observation is done along the same direction.
   You must rotate the sample definition accordingly (there is a function to do that).
-Initial polarization along arbitraty directions is presently implemented only in Celio's method.
+Initial polarization along arbitrary directions is presently implemented only in Celio's method.

-* As a consequence, in genrale, an external field applied along :math:`z` is a Longitudinal Field (LF) while external fields in the plane perpendicular to :math:`z` are Transverse Fields (TF).
+* As a consequence, in general, an external field applied along :math:`z` is a Longitudinal Field (LF) while external fields in the plane perpendicular to :math:`z` are Transverse Fields (TF).